alexarje/sensing/book/week2.md

 ### Norwegian artists and practitioners

-Norway has a vibrant community of artists and researchers working with soundscapes, listening practices, and acoustic ecology:
+Norway has a vibrant community of artists and researchers working with soundscapes, listening practices, acoustic ecology, and electroacoustic composition:

 - **[Britt Pernille Frøholm](https://www.brittpernillefroholm.no/)** (1974–): Composer and performer exploring acoustic ecology and soundscape composition in Norwegian landscapes.
 - **[Espen Sommer Eide](https://www.sommer-eide.net/)** (1972–): Artist and musician working with field recordings, sound installations, and listening walks.